PatonaIM/ats-teamified/ats-app/SUBSTAGE_INTEGRATION_GUIDE.md

 # ATS Pipeline Substage Integration Guide

 ## Overview
-This document provides the complete reference for all pipeline stages and their substages in the Multi-Employment ATS system.
-Use this for integrating with the candidate portal.
+This document provides the complete reference for all pipeline stages and their substages in the Multi-Employment ATS system. **Substages are now stored in the PostgreSQL database** for flexible management.

 ---